hydroflame521/StateFarmClient/README.md

 -  hydroflame521, onlypuppy7, porcupane, and not_food. for development
 -  susdung for readme file.
-- Zertalious (3.1.1 and later): for inspiration of the project.
+- Zertelius (3.1.1 and later): for inspiration of the project.
-- Zertalious (prior to 3.1.1): for angles, rendering and other hooks.
+- Zeraliuous (prior to 3.1.1): for angles, rendering and other hooks.
 Credit also for base code (removed prior to 3.1.1).

 ## Disclaimer: